Here are the answers to frequently asked questions about traffic signals:

 Different signal faces are green at different times, while the other faces are red.
 In the simplest form, the signal lets one street go, and then stops that street so the other street can go.

-Red-light cameras increase rear-end accidents, especially if the jurisdiction shortens the yellow change interval to increase revenue.
+No. Red-light cameras increase rear-end accidents, especially if the jurisdiction shortens the yellow change interval to increase revenue.
 This form of decreasing safety to increase revenue should be illegal.

 The Manual on Uniform Traffic Control Devices (MUTCD) is a manual prepared by the Federal Highway Administration (FHWA) of the US Department of Transportation (USDOT).
 It sets requirements on the devices used on all roads and highways in the nation, including some private roads.
 It sets the rules for the use of traffic signals.